 Pellets do contain a small amount of protein in them, so it’s important to limit the number of pellets you give your rabbit at mealtimes as they grow older.
 The older a rabbit gets, just like with humans, the more fiber they will need in their diets.
 And less protein in the case of rabbits.
 Pellets are certainly good food for rabbits in moderation.

-Treats are another thing you should only give your rabbit in careful moderation.
+Just like dog treats, rabbit treats are another thing you should only give your rabbit in careful moderation.
 You absolutely should not feed your rabbit any foods that are high in carbohydrates, such as bread or pasta as a treat.
 Certain fruits are the best way to go if you want to treat your rabbit to something special.

 Some fruits that are okay to give to your rabbit in moderation include strawberries, raspberries, and bananas.
 The reason you should only give fruit as a treat in moderation is because of the high sugar content.